REVOgati/Ecommerce_Consumer_Behaviour/README.md

  - We can use this data to analyze customer behavior and identify patterns related to purchase of different products.

- - The goal is to improve customer retention and determine product purchase patterns and re-ordering in relation to consumer behaviour.
+ - The goal is to determine product purchase patterns and re-ordering in relation to consumer behaviour.

  - Therefore, the analysis will consists of the following:

 	**1. Customer Segmentation:**\
- 			- What are the distinct customer segments based on their purchasing behavior?\
+ 			- What are the distinct customer segments?\
         	- How can we categorize customers as new, returning, or loyal?

-	**2. Customer Retention:**\
- 			- What is the customer retention rate, and how can we improve it?\
-			- What strategies can be implemented to reduce churn among customers?

-	**3.Product and Department Insights:**\
+	**2.Product and Department Insights:**\
  			- Analyze the distribution of products across different departments.\
 			- Identify which departments have the highest sales and reordering rates.\
 			- Investigate which products and departments contribute the most to overall revenue.

-	**4.Market Basket Analysis:**\
+	**3.Market Basket Analysis:**\
  			- Perform market basket analysis to identify product associations and frequently co-purchased products.
 This can inform cross-selling and bundling strategies.

-	**5.Re-ordering patterns:**\
+	**4.Re-ordering patterns:**\
  			- Calculate the reordering rate for products